aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 == Evolution of Deixiscript

-Our idea of what the language had to be (and how it had to be implemented) has changed and evolved significantly throughout the arc of time we had at our disposal.
+Our idea of what the language had to be like (and how it had to be implemented) has changed and evolved significantly throughout the arc of time we had at our disposal.
 During this period of time we have explored many different ideas, not all of them have made it into the final implementation.

-We initially started out with the vague notion of translating basic sentences in natural language to predicate logic (specifically Prolog) clauses, which could be then executed on a Prolog interpreter as either questions or statements.
+We initially started out with the vague notion of translating basic sentences in natural language to predicate logic (specifically to Prolog) clauses, which could be then executed on a Prolog interpreter as either questions or statements.
 We eventually decided to change strategy when we realized that the process of translation was a little more involved than expected, and that the full power of Prolog's predicate logic was perhaps not really needed for our more modest purposes.

-After this initial experiment with predicate logic, we were initially inclined to go back to a more object-oriented approach, attaching both data and behavior to the entities in the world model; however, this comes with its own set of problems.
-We discussed some of these problems when we talked about Inform 7's approach in a previous chapter.
+After this initial experiment with predicate logic, we were initially inclined to go back to a more object-oriented approach.
+This meant rigidly attaching both data and behavior to the entities in the world model.
+This approach, however, comes with its own set of problems.
+We discussed some of these problems when we talked about Inform 7's approach in a previous chapter @inform7RuleOrientation.

-We where then inspired by projects like Pegasus and by readings such as the book "Machines Like Us" (which we discussed in previous chapters) to take a more "rule-based" approach (though we still hadn't read about Inform 7's implementation to know it was called like that).
+We where then inspired by projects like Pegasus and by readings such as the book "Machines Like Us" (which we also discussed in a previous chapter @commonSenseACentralProblem) to take a more "rule-based" approach (though we still had not read about Inform 7's implementation to know it was called like that there).

-As it stands, the current "version" of Deixiscript adopts a kind of rule-based programming.
+As it stands, the current version of Deixiscript adopts a kind of rule-based programming approach.
 This makes types a little more flexible than classes, because they do not have to be declared as rigidly (or linked to their behavior as tightly) as in class-based programming.

+The current version of Deixiscript also tries to introduce a limited kind of automatic planning (which we encountered in the previous chapter @automaticPlanning) in the context of a rule-based naturalistic programming language.
+This capability can be used to issue declarative "orders" to individuals in the world model known as "agents", as we will see.

-In the pages that follow, we will describe the current version of Deixiscript, motivating some of the choices that were made and the philosophy behind them.
-Since Deixiscript is an English-based language, what follows will also incorporate a brief discussion of some (basic) aspects of the English grammar.
+In the pages that follow, we will describe the current version of Deixiscript, describing and motivating the choices that were made and the philosophy behind them.
+Since Deixiscript is an English-based language, what follows will also inevitably incorporate a brief discussion of some (basic) aspects of the English grammar.

-// ------------------
+== Representing Propositions

 We begin from what we think is a central concept in any language (natural or artificial), and that is: propositions and their concrete representation.
 We came across propositions when discussing logic programming in a previous chapter; as we saw, in predicate logic propositions are represented by Well-Formed Formulas.
 In natural language, on the other hand, propositions are typically represented by sentences.
 In English, a sentence can be simple, compound or complex.

 === Simple Sentences

 A common example of a simple sentence in English is: "the quick brown fox jumps over the lazy dog".
 A simple sentence can contain: a subject ("the quick brown fox"), a verb ("jumps"), a direct object (none in this case, since "jump" is typically used as an intransitive verb), and any number of complements ("the lazy dog" could be considered as the "location" of the fox's jump).

+==== Complements & Grammatical Cases

 The complements of a sentence can help specify the location or time of an action, they can also correspond to any other actors directly or indirectly involved in the action.
 In English, complements are generally introduced after a preposition such as: "over" (from the example), "to", "from", "by", and so on.